ministryofjustice/staff-infrastructure-alz-backup/README.md

 Additionally this repository can also be used to configure backup policies (only) for SQL in Azure Database.
 The backup policy can then be used to discover and associate a SQL database for `Full`, `Differential` or `Log` backup of the databases as per requirement.

+Please note at this time discovering and associating SQL DB to the backup workload policy is not possible via terraform azurerm provider.
+This can thus be done via portal, cli or powershell.

 ## Pre-requisites

 This configuration is intended for managing backups for existing VMs.
 The VMs and the Recovery Services vault should already exist in Azure.